 Our family-style living environment should give you peace of mind, knowing that your daughter is safe and in good hands.
 Our unique living environment for residential treatment is one of the many positive features that sets Chrysalis apart from other therapeutic boarding schools.

 Your daughter is a long way from home, which is why she will live in a house, rather than a dorm, and have meals at the family table, not a cafeteria table.
 Each home is complete with a large deck providing beautiful views of the surrounding landscape.
 Even their names conjure up a homey feeling, beginning with the Lake House residence, which sits on a hill just above the lake.
 Here, students swim all summer and ice-skate or play a friendly game of hockey in the frozen winter months.
 Our six horses, our greenhouse, and our large vegetable garden surround the Horse House residence, which is a large, three-story Amish-built log home.
-The Cottage residence, which was designed for more senior girls who have gained a measure of trust and are ready for more independence, sits on the Lake House side of campus next to our tennis court.
+The Cottage residence, a smaller residence that holds 8 students, sits on the Lake House side of campus next to our tennis court.
 These buildings become home, where staff and students function as a large family.
-Staff members are responsible for cooking and serving a healthy meal three times a day.
-Of course, students help cook occasionally to develop healthy living skills.
-Students participate in daily chores, gardening and other crucial aspects of community living.
+Students eat meals family-style around the table for breakfast & dinner every day of the week.
+They participate in daily chores, gardening and other crucial aspects of community living.

 Students have one to three roommates and decorate their rooms to be their own.
 Housemates have the opportunity to develop deep friendships, and many students have referred to their Chrysalis peers as “sisters.”